9tailwolf/Distance-Loss-Experiments/README.md

 The official repository for optain experimental performance result on `distance loss functions`.

 ## Distance Loss Function
-Distance loss function based on weighted mean square error.
+Distance loss functions are kinds of weighted mean square error, whose weights are the distance between the predicted label and the targe.
 It can apply to monotonic classificaiton.
 There is a two types of Distance Loss, `Distance Mean Square`(DiMS), and `Absolute Distance Mean Square`(ADiMS).
 Below is a formula of DiMS.